intel/flexmalloc/README.md

 \* Other names and brands may be claimed as the property of others.

-We welcome anyone interested in using, developing or contributing in openacc2openmp!
+We welcome anyone interested in using, developing or contributing in Flexible Memory Tool!

 Go to [top](#top)